Laboratory Technician

 Skills for Clinical Laboratory Technician Majors

-A major in clinical laboratory technician prepares you for careers in which the following skill-sets are crucial:
+clinical laboratory technician majors are found most commonly in careers in which the following skills are important:

 Abilities for Clinical Laboratory Technician Majors